alf-tool/alf-core/doc/operators/relational/rank.md

 DESCRIPTION

-This operator computes the ranking of input tuples, according to ORDERING.
+This operator computes the ranking of input tuples, according to ORDER.

-Precisely, it extends its operand with a RANK_NAME attribute whose value is the number of tuples which are considered strictly less according to ORDERING.
+Precisely, it extends its operand with an attribute called AS whose value is the number of tuples which are considered strictly less according to the order relation denoted by ORDER.

-Note that, unless the ordering includes a candidate key for the input relation, the newly RANK_NAME attribute is not necessarily a candidate key for the output.
+Note that, unless the ordering includes a candidate key for the input relation, the new AS attribute is not necessarily a candidate key for the output.

 EXAMPLE